anilgeorge04/anilgeorge04.github.io/_pages/categories/product-thinking.md

 sidebar:
     nav: "categories"
 ---
-Study products & markets, use mental models, discuss metrics, and more
+Study products & markets, discuss metrics, and more